h01ger/piuparts/README.txt

  piuparts itself currently always produces debug output and there is no way to disable that.

+* "PYTHONPATH" (global) sets the search path to the piupartslib python modules if they are not installed in their default location in /usr.

+* "reschedule-untestable-days" (global) sets the rescheduling delay for untestable packages (e.g. due to unsatisfied dependencies).
+This is handled by the 'report_untestable_packages' script and the default is "7" days.

+* "reschedule-old-days" (global, section) and the following five settings define the rescheduling scheme that it performed by the 'reschedule_oldest_logs' script.
+Passed/failed logs that are older than reschedule-(old|fail)-days will be marked for rechecking (limited to reschedule-(old|fail)-count).
+Only packages that are actually testable will be reissued by piuparts-master (and the "old" log will be deleted at that time).
+Logs that are marked for recycling but have not been rechecked due to missing/failing dependecies will be deleted anyway if they are older than expire-(old|fail)-days.

+* "reschedule-old-count" (global, section) is the maximum number of passed logs that will be marked for recycling.
+Set to 0 to disable rescheduling passed logs.

+* "expire-old-days" (global, section) can be set to a value larger than 'reschedule-old-days' to delete logs older than the setting that are marked for recycling but haven't been rechecked due to failing or missing dependecies.
+Disabled by default ("0").

+* "reschedule-fail-days" (global, section) sets the minimum age of failing logs (fail/*.log or affected/*.log) before they will be rechecked.

+* "reschedule-fail-count" (global, section) is the maximum number of failed logs that will be marked for recycling.
+Set to 0 to disable rescheduling failed logs.

+* "expire-fail-days" (global, section) can be set to a value larger than 'reschedule-fail-days' to delete logs older than the setting that are marked for recycling but haven't been rechecked due to failing or missing dependecies.
+Disabled by default ("0").

+* "auto-reschedule" (section) can be set to "no" to disable rescheduling of passed and failed packages.
+To disable only rescheduling one of passed or failed logs, set the corresponding -count variable to zero.

 Some of the configuration items are not required, but it is best to set them all to be sure what the configuration actually is.